openedx/xblock-drag-and-drop-v2/README.md

 {
 ...
     "event": {
-      "input": null,
-      "is_correct": true,                                  --  False if there is an input in the draggable item, and the learner provided the wrong answer.
-Otherwise true.
-      "is_correct_location": true,                         --  Whether the draggable item has been placed in the correct location.
+      "is_correct": true,                                  --  Whether the draggable item has been placed in the correct location.
       "item_id": 0,                                        --  ID of the draggable item.
       "location": "The Top Zone",                          --  Name of the location the item was dragged to.
     },